n1kica/incapable/README.md

 	damage_player = 1.0
 ```

-## Future
+## Roadmap
-Planned expansions will build on this system.
+Future updates will expand the system and add new interactions.